Azerbaijan

 An extreme setup here for maximum speed.
 Very fast, but very hot!
 Don’t expect your tyres to last longer than a few laps with these settings.

-The fastest one lap Austria setup can be found here!
-No compromises, just your fastest way around the Austrian circuit.
+The fastest one lap Canada setup can be found here!
+No compromises, just your fastest way around the Montreal circuit.
 Recommended for Time Trial.

 Table of Contents